 See video below ‘2v2 runs across back line’ where players are making both overlapping runs and underlapping runs.

 3) The short cut ‘Underlap’ to score more goals in soccer

-Both the overlap and underlap cause the defenders to either switch/trade their mark or all shift over.
-It often times confuses the defenders to lose their mark which results in goals for you.
+Both the overlap and underlap cause the defenders to either switch/trade their mark or shift over.
+It often times confuses the defenders to lose their mark which results in chances on goal.